-As well as being an awesome Arts Therapist and Counsellor, Tarsh provides administrative support, providing assistance with the running of the practice.
+As well as being an awesome Arts Therapist and Counsellor, Tarsh provides administrative support, and general assistance with the running of the practice.

 We support placement provisional psychologists who provide clinical support for our group sessions.
 University placement officers are able to contact the practice manager Dr. Rachel if they have students interested in this role.